patrickt2003/enterprise-recruiter/README.md

 ## Core Functionality

-Applicant Tracking via Kanban
+# Applicant Tracking via Kanban

 Each open job posting is associated with a 4-stage Kanban board.

 In the first stage, all applicants are listed and automatically ranked based on their CV.

-AI Voice Agent Interview
+# AI Voice Agent Interview

-In the second stage, an AI-powered voice agent calls the applicant.
+In the second stage, an AI-powered voice agent calls the applicant. (see second repo)

 The purpose of this interview is to evaluate the applicant’s motivation for the role.

-Video Interview with Anti-Cheating System
+# Video Interview with Anti-Cheating System

-Applicants who advance proceed to a video interview.
+Applicants who advance proceed to a video interview. (see third repo)

 The interview integrates an in-house developed eye-tracking software to ensure authenticity and prevent cheating.

-Completion of the Application Process
+# Completion of the Application Process

 Applicants who successfully pass all stages are considered to have completed the structured application pipeline.